fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [rush86999/atomic](https://github.com/rush86999/atomic) - What if your calendar had a brain?
+Chat with and teach your calendar to solve your time problems
+- [ananthakumaran/paisa](https://github.com/ananthakumaran/paisa) - Paisa – Personal Finance Manager. demo:  https://demo.paisa.fyi
 - [oae/kaizoku](https://github.com/oae/kaizoku) - Self-hosted manga downloader
 - [jorenn92/Maintainerr](https://github.com/jorenn92/Maintainerr) - Looks and smells like Overseerr, does the opposite.
 Maintenance tool for the Plex ecosystem
 - [meienberger/runtipi](https://github.com/meienberger/runtipi) - Tipi is a homeserver for everyone!
 One command setup, one click installs for your favorites self-hosted apps. ✨